dsaulsb1/Fraud-Project/README.md

 The Annual Data Book compiled by the Federal Trade Commission reports that Credit card fraud accounted for 393,207 of the nearly 1.4 million reports of identity theft in 2020.
 This makes credit card fraud the second most common type of identity theft reported, behind only government documents and benefits fraud for that year.
 Some surveys suggest that a typical organization loses 5% of their yearly revenues to fraud.
 These numbers can only increase since the number of non-cash transactions increases provides more opportunities for credit card fraud.

 For retailers and banks to not lose money, procedures must be put in place to detect fraud prior to it occurring.
-Credit card companies must identify fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+Credit card companies must identify fraudulent credit card transactions so that customers are not charged for purchases they did not authorize.
 To combat this problem, financial institution traditionally uses rule-based approaches to identify fraudulent transactions.
 These algorithms use strict rules to determine when a transaction is fraudulent.

 #### Some challenges of a strict rule-based algorithm include: